 The Bottom Line

-If you want to explore this deeper with KorNutra, the most productive starting point is usually a development brief that covers target texture, flavor profile, color goals, intended packaging format, and a realistic stability plan.
+If you want to explore this deeper with KorNutra, the most productive starting point is a development brief that covers target texture, flavor profile, color goals, intended packaging format, and a realistic stability plan.
 That’s where the real differentiation is built.